Pizzuti92/MG-MAMPOSSt/README.md

 which performs Bayesian fits of models of mass and velocity anisotropy profiles to the distribution of tracers in projected phase space - to handle modified gravity models and constrain their parameter space.
 The new version implements two distinct types of gravity modifications, namely general chameleon (including $f(\mathcal{R})$ models) and beyond Horndeski gravity (Vainshtein screening).
 MG-MAMPOSSt efficently explores the parameter space either by computing the likelihood over a multi-dimensional grid of points or by performing a simple Metropolis-Hastings MCMC.
-The code requires a Fortran90 compiler or higher and makes use of the Python3 [@getdist package](https://github.com/cmbant/getdist) of Antony Lewis to plot the marginalized distributions in the MCMC mode.
+The code requires a Fortran90 compiler or higher and makes use of the Python3 [getdist package](https://github.com/cmbant/getdist) of Antony Lewis to plot the marginalized distributions in the MCMC mode.

 ### Documentation